JordanL2/ModularCalculator/README.md

 	* Hotkeys for various insert operations, eg Ctrl+F = Insert Function
 	* Check if unit, function, constant, date features are installed when you click their Insert
 		* Alternatively, hide these options when features not installed
+	* File only marked modified if current text is different to text when loaded

 * Stability:
 	* Auto-save state occasionally